Knife-wielding lingerie models in the haunted house of Satan.

 Cristina Raines' reaction to being cast in this film.

-It’s not entirely lost – the final image of Alison, decrepit, blind, cocooned in a nun’s habit, retains some impact.
+That potential isn't entirely squandered – the final image of Alison, decrepit, blind, cocooned in a nun’s habit, possesses some impact.
 But Alison is loaded down with comic book traumas; the flashback to schoolgirl Alison stumbling in on her father having an orgy, getting slapped around for her sins – he even tears off her crucifix necklace, so we get the point – and then making her first suicide attempt, is stupefyingly sensational.
 In the idiotic climax, John Carradine, to save the day, has to press his way through one of those hand-grabby free-for-alls that irresistibly calls Ed Wood to mind.

 Snips and snails and puppy dog tails...